crowdcent/numerblox/README.md

 Some of the components in this library may be based on forum posts, notebooks or ideas made public by the Numerai community.
-We have done our best to ask all parties who posted a specific piece of code for their permission and credit their work in the documentation.
-If your code is used in this library without credits, please let us know, so we can add a link to your article/code.
+We have done our best to ask all parties who posted a specific piece of code for their permission and credit their work in docstrings and documentation.
+If your code is public and used in this library without credits, please let us know, so we can add a link to your article/code.
+We want to always give credit where credit is due.

-If you are contributing to NumerBlox and are using ideas posted earlier by someone else, make sure to credit them by posting a link to their article/code in documentation.
+If you are contributing to NumerBlox and are using ideas posted earlier by someone else, make sure to credit them by posting a link to their article/code in docstrings and documentation.